25 Most Beautiful & Famous Landmarks in Africa

 Recommended by Lara of The Best Travel Gifts

-Murchison Falls National Park is a must-visit when traveling in Uganda.
+Murchison Falls National Park is a must-visit when traveling to Uganda.

 Not only can you find the world’s most powerful waterfalls here (the eponymous Murchison Falls), but it’s also home to no less than 75% of the world’s entire population of the Rothschild giraffes.